Srivatsav1801/training/python1/week6/Readme.md

 # Week 6:
-it is a set of programs to showcase Unit test in Python
+It is a set of programs to showcase Unit test in Python

 # Lines of Code
 One way to measure the complexity of a program is to count its number of lines of code (LOC), excluding blank lines and comments.
 For instance, a program like